fanjingdan012/blog-content/source/CSKT/index.md

         - Do not need to track the visibility of individual tuples
         - The GC will free all memory when there are no active txns that exist before the drop operation
         - If the catalog is transactional, then this easy to do.
-  - Index
-    - A "whole-key" order preserving data structure stores all the digits of a key together in nodes.
-      - A worker thread has to compare the entire search key with keys in the data structure during traversal.
-    - In-Memory T-Tree
-      - Based on AVL tree
-      - Instead of storing keys in nodes, store pointers to their original values.
-      - Proposed in 1986 from Univ. of Wisconsin
-      - Used in TimesTen and other early in-memory DBMSs during the 1990s.
-      - advantages
-        - Uses less memory because it does not store keys inside of each node.
-        - The DBMS evaluates all predicates on a table at the same time when accessing a tuple (i.e., not just the predicates on indexed attributes).
-      - disadvantages
-        - Difficult to rebalance
-        - Difficult to implement safe concurrent access
-        - Must chase pointers when scanning range or performing binary search inside of a node.
-          - hurts cache locality

-  - Latch-Free Bw-Tree: Latch-free B+Tree index built for the Microsoft Hekaton project.
-    - B+Tree Optimistic Latching
-      - CaS 一次只更新一个address, cannot split/merge on B+ tree
-      - add indirection layer
-    - Deltas
-      - No updates in place
-      - Reduce cache invalidation
-    - Mapping Table
-      - Allows for CaS of physical locations of pages

 - 锁
   - 全局锁